tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-When you drop a mook with this weapon, heal 3 hp (champion: 7 hp; epic: 12 hp).
+When you drop a mook with this weapon, heal 3 hp, 7 hp at champion tier, and 12 hp at epic tier.

 **Quirk:** Cares for their ‘harvest’ after their death.